kunlayako/Inbox-Component/Inbox-component/README.md

 # InboxComponent

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.9. to be able to use with virtual scrolling

 ## Development server